-Are you looking for a vital set of transferrable skills—ones that will assist you both in business and your personal life?
-The accounting industry is a profitable, in demand sector suited to those who love numbers and are looking to enter a stimulating and ordered field of work.
+Are you looking for a vital set of transferable skills—ones that will assist you both in business and your personal life?
+The accounting industry is a profitable, in-demand sector suited to those who love numbers and are looking to enter a stimulating and ordered field of work.

 Australis College prides itself on its industry-respected training staff, so, if you want to learn from the best and satisfy your passion for numbers with a rewarding career, this is the choice for you!

 Australis College has cooperated with the University of Southern Queensland (USQ) to establish an articulation pathway for the FNS50215 Diploma of Accounting.
 Completion of this course may result in receiving credit for up to 8 Units with the Bachelor of Business and Commerce – BBCM.

 You can view the agreement here.

 There are 11 units in this Accounting qualification that are delivered in three stages.
 Students will be supported throughout the course program via one on one trainer support, online e-learning, live and recorded web-tutorials which are designed to support individual learner needs.
 Australis College will integrate the activities, bringing together some units that reflect real industry outcomes and processes.